 Sheffield selected as women's assistant coach for sprints/hurdles

-LaTanya Sheffield, a former Olympian and American record holder, enters her first year as an assistant coach at Long Beach State.
-She will work with the sprinters, hurdlers and relays.
+LaTanya Sheffield, a former Olympian and American record holder, enters her second year as an assistant coach at Long Beach State.
+She works primarily with the sprinters, hurdlers and relays.

-Prior to her arrival at The Beach, Sheffield was an assistant coach for USA Track & Field.
-She was in charge of the sprints/hurdles/relays at the World Indoor Championships in 2008 (Valencia, Spain) and 2006 (Moscow, Russia), as well as the Pan American Games in 2011 (Guadalajara, Mexico) and 2007 (Rio de Janeiro, Brazil).
+Sheffield has been very involved with USA Track & Field during her coaching career.
+This past summer, she served as an assistant coach for the U.S. women's team at the 2013 World Championships in Moscow, Russia.
+In addition, Sheffield was in charge of the sprints/hurdles/relays at the World Indoor Championships in 2008 (Valencia, Spain) and 2006 (Moscow, Russia), as well as the Pan American Games in 2011 (Guadalajara, Mexico) and 2007 (Rio de Janeiro, Brazil).
 Sheffield has also served on the USA Track & Field Development Committee as the event chair for women's hurdles since 2007.